tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

-The client MUST omit Evidence types from the evidence_request extension in the ClientHello if it is not able to pass the indicated verification type to a verifier.
+The client MUST omit Evidence types from the evidence_request extension in the ClientHello if it is not able to pass the indicated verification type to a Verifier.
 If the client does not act as a relying party with regards to Evidence processing (as defined in the RATS architecture) then the client MUST omit the evidence_request extension from the ClientHello.